Case Studies

 Since the mock-up, the school district has retrofitted eleven schools with the QLCI system and has a number of other retrofits scheduled for 2007 and beyond.
 Citing the results of the District, several other districts in Minnesota have also used the QLCI system in both retrofit and new construction applications.

-Purdue Substantiates QLCI Operation of Year-Round Displacement Ventilation
+Purdue University Substantiates QLCI Operation of Year-Round Displacement Ventilation

 Questions continue to arise surrounding the correct value to apply for ventilation effectiveness, Ez, when determining code required minimum outside air per Table 6-4, ASHRAE 62.1-2019.
 In Table 6-4, ASHRAE outlined default values based upon distinct ventilation type and finite operational characteristics.